NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/kandji.md

 # If you would like to enforce a minimum version, be sure to update the ENFORCED_VERSION variable
 # with the version number that the audit script should enforce.
 (Example version number
 # 1.5.207.0).
 If ENFORCED_VERSION is left blank, the audit script will not check for a version and
-# will only check for the presence of the Cloudflare WARP app at the defined APP_PATH.
+# will only check for the presence of the Khulnasoft WARP app at the defined APP_PATH.
 ENFORCED_VERSION="1.5.207.0"

 ###################################################################################################